Hamilton-Jacobi theory for nonholonomic and forced hybrid mechanical systems

 \section{Abstract}

-A hybrid system is a system whose dynamics are controlled by a mixture of both continuous and discrete transitions.
-The geometric framework for the Hamilton--Jacobi theory is developed to study this theory for hybrid dynamical systems, in particular, forced and nonholonomic hybrid systems.
+A hybrid system is a system whose dynamics is given by a mixture of both continuous and discrete transitions. {In particular, these systems can be utilised to describe the dynamics of a mechanical system with impacts.} Based on the approach by Clark \cite{Clark2020}, we develop a geometric Hamilton--Jacobi theory for forced and nonholonomic hybrid dynamical systems.
 We state the corresponding Hamilton--Jacobi equations for these classes of systems and apply our results to analyze some examples.
-We give special attention to the integrability of nonholonomic hybrid systems via the Hamilton--Jacobi theory.
-The major advantage of our result is that it provides us with a method of integrating the equations of motion just as the unconstrained and unforced Hamilton--Jacobi theory does.